Townsville City - North Ward

 Townsville City - North Ward features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 50.5% of all households, including 14.4% couples with children, 28.3% couples without children, and 6.8% single parent families.
-Non-family households comprise the remaining 49.5%, with lone person households at 43.0% and group households at 6.4%.
-The median household size is 1.9 people, smaller than the Rest of Qld average of 2.5.
+Non-family households comprise the remaining 49.5%, with lone person households at 43.0% and group households making up 6.4%.
+The median household size is 1.9 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households